Impact of Simultaneous Stellar Modeling Uncertainties on the Tip of the Red Giant Branch for Axion-Election Coupling: Introduction

-This paper is organized as follows.~In section \ref{sec:theory} we describe the grid of models used to train the ML emulator.~In section \ref{sec:ML} we describe the ML methods we use to train our emulator.~In section \ref{sec:MCMC} we use MCMC to constrain the axion-electron couplings using empirical TRGB $M_I$ calibrations in the Large Magellanic Cloud (LMC), NGC 4258, and $\omega$-Centauri.~We discuss the implications of our results and conclude in section \ref{sec:conc}.~In Appendix \ref{sec:axions} we briefly describe axions coupled to electrons for the unfamiliar reader and present our implementation of their energy loss rate into our stellar structure code.
+This paper is organized as follows.~In section \ref{sec:theory} we describe the stellar structure code, input physics, and grid of models used to train the ML emulators.~In section \ref{sec:ML} we describe the ML methods we use to train our emulators.~In section \ref{sec:MCMC} we use MCMC to constrain the axion-electron couplings using empirical TRGB $M_I$ calibrations in the Large Magellanic Cloud (LMC), NGC 4258, and $\omega$-Centauri.~We discuss the implications of our results and conclude in section \ref{sec:conc}.~In \ref{sec:axions} we briefly describe axions coupled to electrons for the unfamiliar reader and present our implementation of their energy loss rate into our stellar structure code.~A reproduction package accompanies this work and can be found at the following URL:~\url{https://zenodo.org/record/7896061}.~This includes our modifications to the stellar structure code, our entire grid of models and the stellar structure code inputs (inlists) needed to reproduce them, our ML emulators, and our MCMC scripts used to produce the results presented here.